 First, your skin is exposed to about four minutes of heat around 40 degrees Celsius, then 24 minutes or longer of cold at -8 degrees Celsius across the treatment area.
 The goal is to lower the temperature of fat cells within the treatment area enough to destroy them without harming the surrounding tissue.

-The company states that the treatment is painless and that many people find it feels like a gentle massage.
+The treatment is painless and that many people find it feels like a gentle massage.
 The changes in temperature tend to feel subtle, as the procedure begins by warming your skin before gradually decreasing in temperature.

 After you complete a session, your destroyed fat cells will naturally pass through your lymphatic system over the next two weeks.
 You can help the process along by exercising and even using a sauna.